shirsh10mall/Large-Data-Processing-Extra-Programs/README.md

 # extra-programs

-## Convert parquet file into h5 of numpy
+## Convert parquet file into h5 or numpy
 ## Using dataset of Google Summer of Code 2023 - Quark-Glouns classification